Historical models of the Solar System: Greek astronomy

 Since 600 BCE, Greek thinkers noticed the periodic fashion of the Solar System (then regarded as the "whole universe") but, like their contemporaries, they were puzzled about the forward and retrograde motion of the planets, the "wanderer stars", long taken as heavenly deities.
 Many theories were announced during this period, mostly purely speculative, but progressively supported by geometry.

 Thales of Miletus alleged to have predicted the solar eclipse of 586 BCE.
 Around 475 BCE, Parmenides claimed that the universe is spherical and moonlight is a reflection of sunlight.
-Shortly after, circa 450 BCE, Anaxagoras suggested that the Moon is rocky, thus opaque, and closer to the Earth than the Sun, giving a correct explanation of eclipses.
+Shortly after, circa 450 BCE, Anaxagoras was the first philosopher to consider the Sun as a huge object (larger than the land of Peloponnesus), and consequently, to realize how far from Earth it might be.
+He also suggested that the Moon is rocky, thus opaque, and closer to the Earth than the Sun, giving a correct explanation of eclipses.
 To him, comets are formed by collisions of planets and that the motion of planets is controlled by the nous (mind).

 Anaximander cosmology

 Anaximander, around 560 BCE, was the first to conceive a mechanical model of the world.
 In his model, the Earth floats very still in the centre of the infinite, not supported by anything.
 Its curious shape is that of a cylinder with a height one-third of its diameter.
 The flat top forms the inhabited world, which is surrounded by a circular oceanic mass.

 At the origin, after the separation of hot and cold, a ball of flame appeared that surrounded Earth like bark on a tree.
 This ball broke apart to form the rest of the Universe.
 It resembled a system of hollow concentric wheels, filled with fire, with the rims pierced by holes like those of a flute.
 Consequently, the Sun was the fire that one could see through a hole the same size as the Earth on the farthest wheel, and an eclipse corresponded with the occlusion of that hole.
 The diameter of the solar wheel was twenty-seven times that of the Earth (or twenty-eight, depending on the sources) and the lunar wheel, whose fire was less intense, eighteen (or nineteen) times.
 Its hole could change shape, thus explaining lunar phases.
 The stars and the planets, located closer, followed the same model.

-Anaximander was the first astronomer to consider the Sun as a huge object, and consequently, to realize how far from Earth it might be, and the first to present a system where the celestial bodies turned at different distances.
+Anaximander was the first philosopher to present a system where the celestial bodies turned at different distances.